ethanp/p2p-akka/readme.md

     giveClientTracker 2 0
     addFile 0 testfiles/Test1.txt test1
     addFile 1 testfiles/Test1.txt test1

-Paste that in first; we need to wait (a few milliseconds) for the peers to generate hashes of each chunk of the file, and upload them to the tracker, before we can issue the command for the client to download it. `listTracker` below is not necessary, it's just to show that the file exists (and none other do) on the tracker.
+Paste that in first; we need to wait (a few milliseconds) for the peers to generate hashes of each chunk of the file, and upload them to the tracker, before we can issue the command for the client to download it.

     download 2 0 test1